-Rapid population growth in recent years has led to a rising global demand for protein sources (Fazio et al., 2023).
+Rapid population growth has led to a rising global demand for protein sources (Fazio et al., 2023).
 Fish is an excellent source of protein, which helps improve blood quality, strengthen the immune system, and accelerate muscle tissue regeneration (Khan et al., 2025).
 In order to meet the demand, the aqua farm is increasing and is highly dependent on fish feed.
 High-quality, balanced feeds are essential for the sustainable development and viability of the successful and profitable fish production sector.
 Moreover, the quality of fish feed significantly influences water quality, growth rates, and the overall profitability of aquaculture farms, potentially impacting the sustainability of this essential sector (Sarkar et al., 2022).

+Various studies state that Bioaccumulation occurs in body tissues after metals are absorbed from water or through contaminated feed.
+The bioaccumulation of heavy metals in fish depends on the type of metal and fish species.
+The highest accumulation of heavy metals is generally found in liver and kidney tissues.
+The bioaccumulation of chemicals in waters is an essential criterion in evaluating the ecology and level of environmental pollution.

-Given the increasing reliance on aquaculture to meet protein demands, feed quality has become a critical factor influencing both the nutritional value and safety of cultured fish.
+Given the increasing reliance on aquaculture to meet protein demands, feed quality has become a critical factor influencing cultured fish's nutritional value and safety.
 While household feeds are often used for cost-effectiveness, their composition and contamination levels remain largely unregulated.
 Manufactured feeds, though standardized, may also carry risks of toxic metal contamination.
 Therefore, a comparative assessment of these two feed types is essential to ensure safe and sustainable aquaculture practices.
-This study aims to fill that gap by evaluating the effects of household and manufactured feeds on the nutritional composition and heavy metal accumulation in two economically important fish species—Labeo rohita and Oreochromis niloticus.
+This study aims to fill that gap by evaluating the effects of household and manufactured feeds on the nutritional composition and heavy metal accumulation in two economically significant fish species—Labeo rohita and Oreochromis niloticus.
 The findings are expected to guide feed selection for fish farmers and inform policy decisions to enhance fish quality and consumer health safety.

 Materials and Methods